Deep down, the proposal of Oika is that mind is wild.

 Our speech encodes the crusty rumblings of planets colliding.

-Our tongues can still discern the muddy puddles of an early Earth.
+Our tongues still discern the muddy puddles of an early Earth.

-We see this world only because our little star emits photons capable of shaping water into eyes.
+We see this world only because starlight is capable of shaping water into eyes.

-Our bodies still follow ancient songlines of trilobites that wandered across a long-gone seabed.
+Our bodies still follow the ancient songlines of trilobites wandering a long-gone seabed.
 They do not lie.

 We are the lineage of animals seduced into realms of transcendent thought by the colors, scents and sounds of Earth.